 Shopping in Mexico Beach

-While there is no “mall” to speak of, there is still plenty of retail therapy to be had in Mexico Beach.
+While there is no “mall” to speak of, retail therapy is still available in Mexico Beach.
 New shops have sprung up in place of the ones affected by the 2018 hurricane.

 Finally, Mexico Beach Marina is back open for business.
 Planning on boating or fishing on your beach vacation?
 You’ll need to make a stop at Mexico Beach Marina for all your fuel and gear needs.
 The marina also rents kayaks if you’re feeling adventurous!